azimebrahemi/mcitlsm-front/README.md

 ### Description
 this front-end application is built using the React JavaScript framework. this also includes back which you can get from the below link.
+### axios
+I used Axios to communicate with the backend
 The backend is developed using Spring Boot https://github.com/azimebrahemi/mcitlms.git
+Axios is a promise-based HTTP Client for node.js and the browser.
+It is isomorphic (= it can run in the browser and nodejs with the same codebase).
+On the server-side, it uses the native node.js http module, while on the client (browser) it uses XMLHttpRequest.